Wireless Temperature Sensor or Smart Thermostat

 Your VA02 Smart Radiator Thermostat will recognise whether you are using alkaline or rechargeable batteries automatically and adjust to the different discharge curves to send the low battery email at the correct time.

 When replacing the batteries, please remember the following:

-Your devices may not work and can even be damaged if their batteries are replaced with an incorrect type.
+Your devices may not work and can even be damaged if their batteries are replaced with an incorrect battery type.

-- For safety reasons, when replacing batteries of a wired Smart Thermostat, please make sure to turn the power supply to the heating system off before removing the front cover of the device.
+For safety reasons, when replacing batteries of a wired Smart Thermostat, please make sure to turn the power supply to the heating system off before removing the front cover of the device.

-- When placing the new alkaline batteries into your device's battery slot, take care to align the positive (+) and negative (-) polarities correctly, as shown in the diagram inside the battery compartment.
+When placing the new alkaline batteries into your device's battery slot, take care to align the positive (+) and negative (-) polarities correctly, as shown in the diagram inside the battery compartment.